SQL

 jobs do not appear in the job table (because their work has no matching credit

 value to join to); the bug is using inner join instead of left join.
-Teaches

-the difference between inner and left joins and when each is appropriate.
+Shows: the difference between inner and left joins and when each is appropriate.

 Run this query.
 Count the rows returned.
 How many rows are in the job table?